DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/20_analysis/README.md

 * Create full Mapping
 * Reduce Mapping (when necessary): Extract relevant data
 * Start D2RQ-Server with Mapping
-* Use SPARQL queries to access data
+* Use SPARQL queries to access data in browser

 ## Tools